Phil Foster Park

 Boat Trailer Parking Permit Required ($10 daily permit available on site)

-after hours parking: boat trailer and tow vehicle parking is permitted overnight (24-hour period only).
+24 hour parking available, multiday boat trailer and tow vehicle parking permitted (up to 7 days only).
 Boaters requiring more extended stay periods must utilize alternate parking location.

 fishing pier: sunrise - 10:00 pm

 Boats that wash up on shore or are abandoned in the park, as well as trailers abandoned in the parking lots are subject to removal or salvage.
 Once an abandoned boat and/or trailer are identified, Palm Beach County Sheriffs will be notified.
 Sheriffs will tag the equipment as per their procedures.
 If the equipment has serial numbers/registration, an effort will be made to identify and contact the owner.
 If not, the equipment will be removed and safely stored until County policies allow for disposal.

 ALCOHOL IS PROHIBITED IN ALL AREAS OF THE PARK

 It is prohibited to solicit or conduct commercial business on or from park property unless previously authorized in writing by the County.
 Commercial fishermen are permitted to use the park to launch or retrieve their vessels.
 Businesses such as dive boats, water taxi services, etc. that would result in increased traffic flow in the park are prohibited with the exception of those permitted by contract with the County.

 Kayaks, paddleboards, and snorkeling gear may be rented in the park.
 Guided snorkeling tours and paddleboard lessons are also available.
 For more information, call

 561-839-5130.
 Little Deeper Charters offers dive trips at variable depths departing from Phil Foster Park on most days.
 For more information, call